camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 ![console-modeler-deploy-successfull](../../product-manuals/modeler/cloud-modeler/img/save-and-deploy-successful.png)

 You can now start a new process instance.
-For this example, you can just start an instance with an empty payload.
+For this example, you can start an instance with an empty payload.

 ![console-modeler-start-instance](../../product-manuals/modeler/cloud-modeler/img/start-process-instance-variables.png)

-Once the instance is started, you'll get a confirmation with a link to open Operate.
+Once the instance is started, you'll receive a confirmation with a link to open Operate.

 ![console-modeler-start-instance-done](../../product-manuals/modeler/cloud-modeler/img/start-process-instance-done.png)